Skip to main content

 Mistakes To Avoid

-Don’t list all your identities: This essay isn’t the time to talk about all your personal identities.
-Instead, focus on one of them and dive deeper into what it is and why it’s important to you.
+Don’t list all your identities.
+This essay isn’t the time to talk about how you are a Korean American, you’re a member of the LGBTQ+ community, you are an avid golf player, and you are part of your student government.
+Instead, focus on just one of these identities and dive deeper into what it is and why it’s important to you.

 “Although jazz is often seen as ‘outdated’ or ‘pretentious’, in reality it’s one of the only music genres that stays current with new beats and rhythms.
 Jazz is always adapting, but jazz pianists like me must adapt as well.
 Sometimes engineers get mired in the details or a singular desired outcome, which closes them off to potential accidental breakthroughs.
 I’m excited to apply the adaptive out-of-the-box thinking that I’ve learned through jazz improvisation to engineering projects at Cornell, like the one I already did at home where I harnessed the energy of my hamster’s wheel to power his heating pad.”